 FAQ: Snow and ice removal on Washington County roads

-What is Washington County’s role during storms that leave County roads snow or icy?
-The County's Department of Land Use & Transportation follows a winter operations plan to mobilize employees, equipment and other resources —around the clock, if needed —to minimize risks those road conditions pose to travelers, infrastructure and property.
+Washington County’s winter operations strategy includes mobilizing employees, equipment and other resources —around the clock, if needed —to minimize risks wintry road conditions pose to travelers, infrastructure and property.

-What does Washington County do to improve conditions on snowy or icy roads?
+What does Washington County do to mitigate snowy or icy road conditions?

 Why are some roads snow plowed or sanded while others are not?

-To make the best use of the County's limited resources, routes that provide access to critical facilities, emergency services and major corridors have been identified and are considered priority for snow and ice removal.
-Roads identified as emergency transportation routes usually receive attention first, followed by other arterial and collector roads.
+To make the best use of the County's limited resources, routes that provide access to critical facilities, emergency services and major corridors are considered priority for snow-an-ice removal.
+These routes are plowed first, followed by other arterial and collector roads.

-Neighborhood streets are not serviced except in extreme circumstances and only after arterial and collector routes are cleared.
+Neighborhood streets are not plowed except in extreme circumstances, and only after arterial and collector routes are cleared.

-Can residents or businesses request snow plowing or sanding of a specific road?
+Can snow plowing or sanding be requested for a specific road?

-- Priority routes are the County's primary focus, as mentioned above.
+- Priority snow plow/sanding routes are the County's primary focus

 To report a hazardous road condition outside of normal business hours, call the countywide nonemergency response number: 503-629-0111.